Karate benefits for Kids

 Learn Respect and Listening Skills.

-Respecting your Sensei is an important part of Karate.
-Children will need to listen to and follow instructions in order to learn new moves and skills.
+Respecting your Sensei and your classmates is an important part of Karate.
+Children will need to listen to and follow instructions to learn new moves and skills.

 Encourage Teamwork and Belonging.